-The Advanced Card Technology Association of Canada (ACT Canada) is a non-profit association that provides a voice for all advanced card and biometric technologies in Canada.
+The Advanced Card Technology Association of Canada (ACT) is a non-profit association that provides a voice for all advanced card technologies and biometrics in Canada.
 Advanced cards use technologies with capabilities that surpass the currently used magnetic stripes you find on many of the cards you carry in your wallet.
-Smart, optical and capacitive cards are in use around the world and are now used in Canada.
-The technology allows more information to be stored and transported than do the existing mag stripes, which contain very little information.
+These smart, optical and capacitive cards are in use around the world and are now being introduced throughout Canada.
+The technology allows more information to be stored and transported than do the existing magnetic stripes, which contain very little information.
 Each of the new technologies can be used for applications that may be of benefit to Canadians.
-These cards, and devices such as cell phones, Personal Digital Assistants, pagers and others, are emerging as personal information devices (PIDs).
-Applications using PIDs need to adhere to personal information protection standards.
-ACT Canada has worked with the Office of Information and Privacy Commissioner/Ontario to develop this privacy assessment so that application developers can build protection of privacy into advanced card technology and PID applications.
+ACT Canada is working with the Office of Information and Privacy Commissioner/Ontario to develop this privacy assessment so that developers can build protection of privacy into advanced card technology applications.

-The Office of Information and Privacy Commissioner/Ontario (IPC) has a mandate under the Freedom of Information and Protection of Privacy Act and the Municipal Freedom of Information and Protection of Privacy Act (the Acts) to research and comment upon matters relating to the protection of privacy.
-In the fulfillment of that mandate, the IPC is concerned that all information technologies, if not properly managed, could represent a threat to the privacy of the residents of Ontario.
+The Office of Information and Privacy Commissioner/Ontario (IPC) has a mandate under the Freedom of Information and Protection of Privacy Act and the Municipal Freedom of Information and Protection of Privacy Act to research and comment upon matters relating to the protection of privacy with respect to personal information held by government organizations.
+In the fulfilment of that mandate, the IPC is concerned that all information technologies, if not properly managed, could represent a threat to the privacy of the residents of Ontario.

-Together, the IPC and ACT Canada have produced this document to help companies and organizations understand and implement, in a practical way, the principles of privacy protection.
-Both organizations feel strongly that in order to successfully and economically implement privacy protection, it must be one of the basic design criteria in any technology application.
+Together, the IPC and ACT have produced this document to help companies understand and implement, in a practical way, the principles of privacy protection.
+Both organizations feel strongly that in order to successfully and economically implement privacy protection it must be one of the basic design criteria in any technology application.
 By understanding and incorporating privacy protection throughout all the stages of development and implementation, organizations can produce applications that are both attractive to customers and sensitive to privacy concerns, thereby meeting their business need.